Elizabeth MacKenzie, Unlikeness. Installation documentation, Teck Gallery, 2020. Photos: Rachel Topham Photography.

 For Teck Gallery, MacKenzie uses high-resolution digital images of small drawings to create beyond-human-scale digital prints on watercolour paper that are torn out of larger sheets.
 The black and white images are ambiguous and surreal; they confront and disturb the viewer, inviting them to face their inner selves.
 The organization of features may call to mind a specific likeness for the viewer, depending on their state of mind, personal experience and memory.
 These images depend on pareidolia, the psychological phenomenon that describes our human tendency to interpret a range of vague stimuli as something familiar, such as seeing shapes in clouds or faces in inanimate objects, or hearing hidden messages in music.
 Unlikeness challenges us to confront the complexity of recognition through images that float between the familiar and unfamiliar.
 Through these works the artist considers how far a face can be abstracted and still remain legible as a face.
 How much do we project onto the images we encounter, and from where do these projections arise?

-Elizabeth MacKenzie is a Vancouver based artist whose current work in drawing interrogates portraiture as an ambiguous, shifting field of interaction and interpretation.
+Elizabeth MacKenzie is a Vancouver-based artist whose current work in drawing interrogates portraiture as an ambiguous, shifting field of interaction and interpretation.
 Her works have been presented in numerous screenings and exhibitions across Canada, the United States and Europe.
-She maintains an ongoing commitment to collaborative and community-base art practices, critical writing and teaching.
+She maintains an ongoing commitment to collaborative and community-based art practices, critical writing and teaching.

 Makiko Hara is an independent curator, born in Tokyo, Japan, who lives and works in Vancouver.
 Hara was the chief curator at Centre A from 2007 – 2013.
 Her curatorial practice aims to create platforms for dialogue and exchange across the Pacific Ocean.
 Her ongoing, long-term research project considers the transformation of women artists' art practices as they age with wisdom.